University of London Opens Up to a Wider Audience with Assistive Technology

-The University of London has implemented assistive technology on to their website to support the raising number of distance learning students, the number of students enrolling from other countries and students with disabilities.
+The University of London has implemented assistive technology on its website to support the raising number of distance learning students, the number of students enrolling from other countries, and students with disabilities.

 Many universities across the country are attracting more and more students from around the world.
 This increase in the popularity of international students is a key market for universities & higher education organisations.
 To allow everyone to access course documentation and specific University information their website needed to provide accessibility support.